ZenUml/jetbrains-zenuml/README.md

 2. `./gradlew runIde` to start another instance of IDEA with our plugin installed.

 # Release
-1. determine release version number in the format of 2019.1.1
+1. determine release version number in the format of YYYY.R.N, 2019.1.1 for example.
+N can be omitted for the first release of a major version.
-1. `git checkout release-cadidate-2019.1.1`
+1. `git checkout release-cadidate-YYYY.R.N`
-1. File `resource/META-INF/plugin.xml` line 4, update plugin version in `<idea-plugin>.<version>`.
+1. File `resource/META-INF/plugin.xml` line 4, update plugin version in `<idea-plugin>.<version>` with YYYY.R.N
 1. Push release candidate branch -> Pull request -> Merge to master
 1. `git checkout master && git pull --reb`
-1. `git tag -a release-2019.1.1 -m 'release tag msg'`
+1. `git tag -a release-YYYY.R.N -m 'release tag msg'`
-1. `git push origin release-2019.1.1`
+1. `git push origin release-YYYY.R.N`
 1. travis will release zenuml.zip to github in a few minutes

 # Publish